DomagojHrvojevic/Seismo_Codes/README.md

     * Converts daily data into hourly segments
     * Plots daily and hourly seismograms
     * Calculates daily and hourly Power Spectral Density (PSD) and Probability Density Function (PDF)
-    * Generates daily and hourly summary reports
+    * generates daily and hourly summary reports
   * `format_smartsolo_to_sandi.py:` Formatting seismological data gathered by Smartsolo portable seismograph for SANDI software usage (hourly segments).
   * `MSEED_files_assimilation.py:` Python code for assimilating two different data files: one from seiscomp (network transfer) and other from datalogger (data recorder).
 Taking into account file naming, MiniSEED status, data availability.
   * `MSEED_files_assimilation_origin_not_important.py:` Similar to _MSEED_files_assimilation.py_, but this script is intended for merging two MiniSEED files of unknown origin.